fabio-percivaldi/aws-summit-2019-lambdas/README.md

 ## Warm-up plugin

 In the .yml file there is also the basic setup for the warm-up plugin, in order to avoid the cold start problem of lambdas

+## Deploy

+### sls deploy --stage $stageName --env $envName

+use the --env option if you have different .env file, for example .env.prod